-Wargrave House Limited is committed to providing outstanding education and care for lifelong learning and success for all students regardless of their additional needs.
+Wargrave House School is committed to providing outstanding education and care for lifelong learning and success for all learners regardless of their additional needs.

-All students at Wargrave House have a diagnosis of autism spectrum disorder (ASD).
-Many students have additional learning difficulties and some will also present with coexisting diagnoses e.g.: Sensory Processing Disorder (SPD), Attention Deficit Hyperactivity Disorder (ADHD), epilepsy, Pathological Demand Avoidance (PDA) for example.
+All learners at Wargrave House have a diagnosis of Autism.
+Many learners have additional learning difficulties and some will also present with co-existing diagnoses e.g.: Sensory Processing Disorder (SPD), Attention Deficit Hyperactivity Disorder (ADHD), epilepsy, Pathological Demand Avoidance (PDA) for example.